jakubfiala/atrament/README.md

 ![](demo/img/muchotravka.png)

-Atrament is a library that enables the user to draw smooth, natural drawings and handwriting on the HTML canvas.
+Atrament is a library for drawing and handwriting on the HTML canvas.
 Its goal is for drawing to feel natural and comfortable, and the result to be smooth and pleasing.

-**FEATURES:**
+Atrament does not store the stroke paths itself - instead, it draws directly onto the canvas bitmap, just like an ink pen onto a piece of paper ("atrament" means ink in Slovak and Polish).
+This makes it suitable for certain applications, and not quite ideal for others.

+**Note:** From version 4, Atrament will only support evergeen browsers (Firefox, Chrome and Chromium-based browsers) and Safari 15 or above.
+If your application must support older browsers, please use version 3.

+**Features:**

 - Draw/Fill/Erase modes
 - Adjustable adaptive smoothing